ShaneCurcuru/menotomymatters/_posts/2020-03-14-covid-emergency.md

 - [Looking for **books**](/howto/covid-libraries/)?
 Libraries are closed, but they offer online app checkouts, and I list some [great bookstores with free delivery](/howto/covid-libraries/).
 - Use Email?
 [Sign up for The Arlington List](https://www.arlingtonlist.org/) for tons of help.
 - Use Facebook?
 Sign up for the many great Arlington-related groups - note these are **private groups** and you'll have to wait for an admin to approve you joining.
-  - [The Arlington List](https://www.facebook.com/groups/160644117397/) (not related to the email one)
+  - [The Arlington List](https://www.facebook.com/groups/160644117397/) (not directly related to the email one)
   - [Arlington Parents](https://www.facebook.com/groups/130314923723551/) with lots of great kid information
-  - [Arlington, MA COVID-19 Community Support](https://www.facebook.com/groups/201015774573867/) specifically focused on coordinating volunteer efforts in town
+  - [Arlington, MA Helps: Coronavirus/COVID-19 Community Support](https://www.facebook.com/groups/201015774573867/) specifically focused on coordinating volunteer efforts in town
-  - [Everything Is Free Arlington](https://www.facebook.com/groups/1666602076957678/) where friendly neighbors swap everything for free
+  - [Everything Is Free Arlington](https://www.facebook.com/groups/1666602076957678/) where friendly neighbors swap everything for free (NOTE: restricted to only essential items during our current stay at home orders, to prevent spread of the pandemic)
+  - [Vibrant Arlington](https://www.facebook.com/groups/2149484068477792/) where neighbors post photos and tips about businesses that are still open during the pandemic (mostly restaurants with takeout - yum!)

 ## Other Great Resources?
 What Should I Add?